Skip to content

 Connectivity: Qingping+ App

-If you want a carbon dioxide monitor that provides greater insight into your indoor air quality, the Qingping Air Monitor might be the device for you.
+If you want a carbon dioxide monitor that provides greater insight into your indoor air quality, the Qingping Air Monitor Gen 2 (or even the previous generation 1) might be the device for you.
 This indoor air quality monitor features a CO2 sensor alongside PM10, tVOC, relative humidity, and temperature sensors.
 In other words, it’s the most complete indoor air quality monitor on this list.

 The Qingping Air Monitor is intended to be used as a tabletop or shelf monitor.
 While it has a small internal battery, its life is short, and you’ll be lucky to get eight hours from it.
 Furthermore, the product’s design shows that it isn’t portable – I would worry about it breaking in my backpack.